jonathan-russo/favicon_service/README.md

 A request for `/favicon/https:duckduckgo.com` should result in a JSON object containing the data url.
 The JSON object will be formatted according to the [JSON API Specification](https://jsonapi.org/).
 A Swagger definition for the API can be found in the file `swagger.yaml`.

+This API utilizes the Django Framework.
+Please see the documentation [here](https://docs.djangoproject.com/en/4.2/) for information on how to configure it.

+The project also uses environment variables for its configuration.
+Common configurations are available in the `configs` folder, however those can be overriden for dynamic environments or other various use cases.

 ## Running the service locally

 The first thing we want to do is ensure that you have the right version of python installed on your system.
-Using a tool like pyenv can be helpful for this.
+Using a tool like [pyenv](https://github.com/pyenv/pyenv) can be helpful for this.
 The current python version is listed in our `.python-version` file.
 Using pyenv we can install that version like so:

 `pyenv install <version>`